wong-justin/fmin/README.md

 - any cleanish, faster alternatives to the model-update-view application loop that avoids writing so many bytes to stdout each update frame? the current way feels a tad slow. or maybe windows terminal is just getting too slow for me personally

 - is it possible / worth incorporating tools for fuzzy matching and frecency tracking, like [fzf](https://github.com/junegunn/fzf) and [z](https://github.com/rupa/z)? in my opinion, it seems like a pain to integrate those shell tools, between code interface and user setup/installation, compared to reimplementing the basic functionality in rust (eg. string substring match instead of fuzzy match)

+- what sorts of file manager edge cases am I not anticipating beyond simple reading directories and files? so far i can think of symlinks, networked filesystems, read/write permissions, very large directories, very long file operations like copying hundreds of GBs, removable drives like USBs, ...
+I guess these things reveal themselves with users

+- how does this behave on mac? any weird directories or OS conventions or runtime errors?

+- what are popular/effective file size formats? like how many decimal places, digits, unit abbreviations. it seems like each file manager chooses a different display format. see `main.rs:: impl Display for FileSize` for formats I've found so far